NajaAFonseca/yeaaa/_posts/2023-04-24-lesson1notes.md

 **My Answer:**

-The answer is C because relational databases are based on tables and use SQL (Structured Query Language) to manage data, while non-relational databases are based on collections and use a variety of data models typically use a query language specific to the database.
+I think the answer is C because relational databases are based on tables and use SQL (Structured Query Language) to manage data, while non-relational databases are based on collections and use a variety of data models typically use a query language specific to the database.

 Which AWS database service is best suited for applications that require low-latency speed?